fox-projects/edwinkofler.com/content/pages/about/about.md

 title = 'About'
 +++

-I like to learn and I like to solve problems.
+I like to learn and solve problems.
+In my free time, I like to cook, learn, and contribute to open-source projects.

 ## Now